dreamcatcher-tech/network/Inbox/2024-06-12 0719 signal api integration.md

 Use 1cent per message with Melrose labs: https://melroselabs.com/landings/signal-api/

 Or run our own inside deno as an api that gets charged for.

+Lets people invite the bot into group chats, and have it provide intelligence and logging.